edgelesssys/contrast/docs/docs/components/policies.md

 9. The Contrast Coordinator verifies that the started pod has a permitted policy hash in its `HOSTDATA` field.

 After the last step, we know that the policy hasn't been tampered with and, thus, that the workload matches expectations and may receive mesh certificates.

+## Platform Differences

+Contrast uses different rules and data sections for different platforms.
+This results in different policy hashes for different platforms.

+The `generate` command automatically derives the correct set of rules and data sections from the `reference-values` flag.

+The `verify`, `set`, and `recover` commands need to know the coordinator's expected policy hash to verify its identity.
+By default these commands assume that the coordinator is using the policy for the `AKS-CLH-SNP` platform.
+If the coordinator is running on a different platform, the correct policy hash can be looked up in the `coordinator-policy.hash` file bundled with the [Contrast release](https://github.com/edgelesssys/contrast/releases).
+The coordinator policy hash can be overwritten using the `--coordinator-policy-hash` flag.